3ll3d00d/ezbeq/docs/win.md

 ![Example of config file](./img/win21.png)

 13\.
 Host will be the name of the system.
-Change the "minidspExe" line to the location where the minidsp.exe was placed initially.
+Change the "exe:" line to the location where the minidsp.exe was placed initially.
 Save the file.

 NOTE: Ensure that .exe is added to the end as well, or it won't work correctly.